desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 **Single property** — In most cases, the binding source is the name of a single property that will be observed on the source object.

-For example, `bound("name")` represents a binding that looks for a `name` property on one of the target's parent objects, takes its value, and watches for changes.
+For example, `bound("name")` represents a binding that looks for a `name` property on one of the target's parent object(s), takes its value, and watches for changes.

 Under the hood, this upgrades the source property with a JavaScript _getter and setter_ that allow the binding (as well as any other bindings and/or observers) to handle changes transparently to the rest of the application.